teddiebrock/blank-spaces/about.md

 **about me:**
 My name is Teddie Brock.
-This blog is a cross between a personal research log and scrapbook where I aim to mix theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.
+This site is a cross between a personal research log and scrapbook to help me think/work through trouble.
+Here I'll blend theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.